fabic/llvm-clang/README.md

 ## ChangeLog

+* 2015-11-09 : Blindly bumped dependencies from release 3.5 to 3.7 _(probably this doesn't build)._
 * 2014-09-24 : Replaced those Git-subtree-checked-out stuff with Git submodules.
 * 2014-09-16 : Tested a full project clone + building of Clang **ok**, but failed building against **musl-libc** despite my patches.
 * 2014-09-15 : Pushing "early-stage" version to Github.